gethinode/hinode/README.md

 <!-- CSpell:ignore Hinode codebases -->
 # About this site

-This the repository for the [Myrthos site](https://myrthos.net).
+This the repository for [myrthos.net](https://myrthos.net).
 It is a site that is still in development to outgrow its infancy.

 The site is intended to be used as my playground, where I post blogs, write about projects, create documentation and show photo's about the things that interest me.